DANC 105 Introduction to Performance Studies

 THEA 350 Advanced Directing

 Students deepen their craft of directing by experimenting with a variety of storytelling techniques for the stage.
 Class work focuses on the study and practice of the directing process, in which students expand their ability to develop an approach to a dramatic text, work with designers and actors, and explore generative theater making.
 Throughout the course there is a sustained focus on the collaborative process and examination of contemporary directors and their work.
-Students direct a ten-minute or short one-act play to conclude the semester.
+Students direct a ten-minute play to conclude the semester.
 Recommended background: THEA 261.
 Prerequisite(s): THEA 250.

 THEA 360 Independent Study